History of Brisbane: 21st Century

+The South East Busway was established in 2000.
 After three decades of record population growth, Brisbane was hit again by a major flood in January 2011.
 The Brisbane River did not reach the same height as the previous 1974 flood, but still caused extensive damage and disruption to the city.

 The Queensland Cultural Centre was also expanded, with the completion of the State Library and the Gallery of Modern Art in 2006, and the Kurilpa Bridge in 2009, the world's largest hybrid tensegrity bridge.
+Brisbane also hosted major international events including the final Goodwill Games in 2001, the Rugby League World Cup final in 2008 and again in 2017, as well as the 2014 G20 Brisbane summit.

-Brisbane also hosted major international events including the final Goodwill Games in 2001, the Rugby League World Cup Final in 2008 and again in 2017, as well as the 2014 G20 Brisbane summit.
+The city experienced a severe hailstorm that caused significant damage in 2014.

 Population growth has continued to be among the highest of the Australian capital cities in the first two decades of the 21st century, and major infrastructure including the Howard Smith Wharves, Roma Street Parklands, the Brisbane Riverwalk, the Queen's Wharf casino and resort precinct, the Brisbane International Cruise Terminal, the Clem Jones, Airport Link, and Legacy Way road tunnels, and the Airport, Springfield, Redcliffe Peninsula and Cross River Rail railway lines have been completed or are under construction.
 In 2019, the Brisbane Skytower became the tallest building in the city.

 Brisbane is scheduled to host the 2032 Summer Olympics and Paralympics.